jcollard/ChessAppDevlog/README.md

 state, I really wanted to remove the global variables from the **Main** class.

-This involved selecting each of the global variables and slowly eliminating all references to them throughout the code base and replace them with a call to an instance of `GameState`.
+This involved selecting each of the global variables and slowly eliminating all references to them throughout the code base and replacing them with a call to an instance of `GameState`.
 As I did this, I added necessary methods and logic to the `GameState` class.
 Below is the `GameState` API after removing all global state.